wjoe2046/starwars-api/README.md

 #### Start application (see note below)
 1. [  ] To start your node server and compile the boilerplate React application, run the following: `npm run dev`

-    - `npm run dev` is actually an npm script - to see what it really runs, you can look inside package.json
+    - `npm run dev` is actually an npm script - to see what it really runs, you can look in the `scripts` object inside package.json

 1. [  ] To 'access' your React application in the browser, visit: `http://localhost:8080/`

-    - **Note:** the React application won't actually load all the data until we've configured our server, so don't worry if it doesn't load properly at this point!
+    - **Note:** the React application won't actually load until we've configured our server, so for now, it's just going to say, "Loading data, please wait..."

     - **Note:** while the React app runs on `http://localhost:8080`, our _server_ is going to be running on `http://localhost:3000` so if you are planning to test with Postman instead of (or in addition to) using the React app, send your Postman requests to `http://localhost:3000`.